-Adjusted basis

 Business/investment use

 Capitalized

 Commuting

-Declining balance method

 Fair market value (FMV)

-Nonresidential real property

-Placed in service

 Recapture

-Recovery period

-Straight line method

 You can claim the section 179 deduction and a special depreciation allowance for listed property and depreciate listed property using GDS and a declining balance method if the property meets the business-use requirement.
 To meet this requirement, listed property must be used predominantly (more than 50% of its total use) for qualified business use.
 If this requirement is not met, the following rules apply.